 Restless Leg Syndrome (RLS)

 Restless legs syndrome (RLS) is a neurological sleep disorder associated with an overwhelming urge to move your legs.
-RLS makes it difficult to get comfortable enough to fall asleep, as the symptoms flare up at night.
-Studies show exercise training reduces the severity of RLS symptoms.
+RLS makes it difficult to get comfortable enough to fall asleep, as the symptoms flare up at night. show exercise training can help reduce the severity of RLS symptoms.
 Aerobic exercises and lower body resistance training promotes circulation in your legs, easing symptoms of RLS.

 Obstructive Sleep Apnea (OSA)